bossrodtv/notes/scripts/ubuntu/nginx/README.md

 4. Then, that's it!
 You're done.

-## Add domain and Let's Encrypt for Https
+## Add domain and Let's Encrypt for SSL certificate

 1. Update `server_name localhost` to `server_name <your_domain>` in `/etc/nginx/sites-available/<default or your_domain>`